Cruden BV: Motorsports

 Cruden simulators are preferred by motorsport and Formula 1 teams.
-Companies prefer simulators to reduce their testing budget, try different vehicle settings in a shorter time frame.
+Companies prefer simulators to reduce their testing budget and try different vehicle settings in a shorter time frame.
 However, simulators are not only preferred in motorsport for time and budget concerns, the improvements in simulators also lead motorsport companies to focus on simulators.
-Such as, improved realism, accuracy, providing feedback, improved simulator algorithm.
+Such as, improved realism, accuracy, providing feedback, and improved simulator algorithms.

 Motorsport simulator's image creation and simulator components are also provided by the company as well.
-This enables to create more realistic atmosphere for the driver inside the simulator.
-Simulator can be modified from the demands from the customers from hardware to exterior and interior design to provide experience that is more realistic.
+This enables the creation of a more realistic atmosphere for the driver inside the simulator.
+The simulator can be modified from the demands of the customers from hardware to exterior and interior design to provide an experience that is more realistic.

-Gadget Show featured the simulator on 8 March 2010 (Season 13, Episode 6) by Jason Bradbury.
-He tried the simulator and tried to break lap record Holland's Circuit Zandvoort in a Formula 1 car.
+The Gadget Show featured the simulator on 8 March 2010 (Season 13, Episode 6) by Jason Bradbury.
+He tried the simulator and tried to break the lap record at Holland's Circuit Zandvoort in a Formula 1 car.
 The lap record was 1 minute 19 seconds and he achieved 1 minute 24.7 seconds.
-He mentioned that simulator was so realistic in terms of mental and physical effects.
-And also mentioned the technological features the simulator, which are mentioned previously.
+He mentioned that the simulator was so realistic in terms of mental and physical effects.
+And also mentioned the technological features of the simulator, which were mentioned previously.

 Automotive

-Cruden car simulator has the same principles as the motorsport simulators.
-The simulator for the automotive industry is built by the demands from the clients.
+The Cruden car simulator has the same principles as the motorsport simulators.
+The simulator for the automotive industry is built to the demands from the clients.
 Therefore, most of the automotive simulators are not the same and offer different types of simulation.
 Some of the simulators are embedded to a real car interior and users experience real life conditions during the simulation.

-Like a motorsports simulator, an automotive simulator is capable of transferring data to Telemetry.
+Like a motorsports simulator, an automotive simulator is capable of transferring data to telemetry.

 The simulator has the opportunity to engage electronic systems such as Bosch ESP and experience the influence on the driving.
 Moreover, different tire pressures and tire temperatures can be adjusted on the simulator.

 Mercedes-Benz used a Cruden simulator during the development of its C-Class to experience different suspension settings, shock absorbers, springs, seats, engine mounts and car structure.
-According to Mercedes-Benz, using simulator during the product development stage reduced costs, time and also enabled engineers to accurately identify the different settings on the vehicle.
+According to Mercedes-Benz, using the simulator during the product development stage reduced costs, time and also enabled engineers to accurately identify the different settings on the vehicle.

-Mercedes-Benz also asked Cruden to develop a ride simulator for the international press to experience different ride settings as passenger during the launch for C-Class.
-This simulator accommodated two people in seated position.
+Mercedes-Benz also asked Cruden to develop a ride simulator for the international press to experience different ride settings as a passenger during the launch for C-Class.
+This simulator accommodated two people in a seated position.